movq/openbsd/notes/transient-softraid-crypto.md

 - device attachment and detachment
 - lower-device error propagation

-It should not add another asynchronous engine to `vnd(4)`.

-## Non-goals

-The first implementation does not provide:

-- an on-disk softraid format
-- metadata probing or auto-assembly
-- passphrase derivation in the kernel
-- encrypted or wrapped key storage
-- key disks or passphrase changes
-- boot or hibernation support
-- rebuild, redundancy, or hot-spare support
-- regular-file backing
-- compatibility with native softraid CRYPTO metadata

-Userland remains responsible for parsing the container format, deriving or recovering the raw XTS key, validating format-specific parameters, and destroying its copy of the key after configuration.
+Userland is responsible for parsing the container format, deriving or recovering the raw XTS key, validating format-specific parameters, and destroying its copy of the key after configuration.